andosteinmetz/Cybersecurity-101/README.md

   	* PGP/GPG
   	* Hashes
   * 2 Factor Authentication
+    * Something you have - Yubikey, Time-based Factors, Text message to your phone, etc.
+    * Something you are - biometric data
   * Password managers
   * TOR
     * Talk about FBI's classified compromise of TOR